niplav/site/increasing.md

 	array([[ 1.        , -0.01685158],
 	       [-0.01685158,  1.        ]])

+The outlier data is mainly from a single Goenka retreat, which have a sleep schedule that almost doesn't overlap with my natural sleep schedule, so there's some significant data contamination here.
+I still think that the reduced sleep at the time didn't have a strong negative effect on me, and my best guess is that that's due to the large amount of meditation I was doing.

 #### Cost-Benefit

 At \$2.5/hr (half the worth of other waking hours), saving two